C3-TKO/my-pi-setups/SETUP_GUIDE.md

 * Extract the xz package (xz needs to installed via brew)```unxz ubuntu-16.04-preinstalled-server-armhf+raspi3.img.xz```
 * Add the sc cards drive to the Mac and use Apple PiBaker to copy the image to sd card (https://www.tweaking4all.com/software/macosx-software/macosx-apple-pi-baker/)
 * The preprovisioned user is ubuntu/ubuntu

+## Network setup
+* Find the pi on the network throgth the GUI of the router and bind a static ip address via DHCP to the pi's mac address